HikariXP/Unity-ToastSender/README.md

 Modify the ps1 to Adapt to your needs.

 # How to use
+Not need to put ps1 to Plugins Folder, just find anywhere, and set the path.

 Currently the ps1 script takes two arguments, but the implementation uses only one, so you'll need to change that yourself.
 For Unity, you can follow the Sample implementation by opening PS1 as PowerShell and passing the parameters.